askorama/orama/packages/lyra-docs/docs/usage/search-data.md

   properties: ['director']
 });
 ```
-We are searching for all the documents that contains the word `Chris` in the `director` property.
+We are searching for all the documents that contain the word `Chris` in the `director` property.

 <details><summary>Nested properties</summary>
 We can also search through nested properties: